Are you looking for a distraction free way to display online forms on your WordPress website?

 - No Need for Separate Webpages: There will be times when you have a form for people to fill out, but don’t want to create an entirely separate WordPress page that shows up in your navigation menu.
 With a dedicated form landing page, you create a custom landing page with your form on it, without having to build separate webpages.

-Whether your main goal is lead generation, creating a membership site, giving people an easy way to RSVP to events, or gauging customer loyalty with survey forms, creating a distraction free landing page for your online forms is a great idea.
+Whether your main goal is lead generation, creating a membership site, giving people an easy way to RSVP or register for events, or gauging customer loyalty with survey forms, creating a distraction free landing page for your online forms is a great idea.

 Now, let’s see how to create a dedicated landing form page in WordPress.